-- 12.7.3.414 Caledonia OWF will be visible during excellent conditions 40.1km to the northeast.
+- 12.7.3.299 Caledonia South Site will be visible during excellent conditions 40.1km to the north-east.
 The ZTV shows that all of the WTGs will be theoretically visible.
-OSPs may be visible from this viewpoint. - 12.7.3.415 Volume 7B, Appendix 12-2: Seascape, Landscape and Visual Impact Assessment Figures, Figure 12-16 Blade Tip ZTV (Southern Study Area) with Visual Receptors and Viewpoint Locations illustrates the extent of the ZTV within the vicinity of the viewpoint location.
-It shows that there is theoretical visibility of Caledonia OWF along coast on which Findlater Castle and viewpoint is located.
+OSPs may be visible from this viewpoint. - 12.7.3.300 Volume 7D, Appendix 12-2: Seascape, Landscape and Visual Impact Assessment Figures, Figure 12-16 Blade Tip ZTV (Southern Study Area) with Visual Receptors and Viewpoint Locations illustrates the extent of the ZTV within the vicinity of the viewpoint location.
+It shows that there is theoretical visibility of Caledonia South Site along the coast on which Findlater Castle and the viewpoint are located.
 Due to the lack of screening the actual extent of visibility is likely to be similar.

-- 12.7.3.416 During the construction and decommissioning phases of the project the worst case scenario will occur when the majority of WTGs and OSPs are present and when there are still large numbers of vessels and cranes present carrying out works.
-The activity associated with the WTG and OSP construction will be distant (minimum 40.1km). - 12.7.3.417 The magnitude of change during construction and operation is considered to be Medium-Low.
-The key changes during construction and decommissioning will arise during works within the southern part of the Caledonia OWF .
-Works within the northern part of the Caledonia OWF are likely to result in a lower magnitude of change.
+12.7.3.301 During the construction and decommissioning phases of the project the worst case scenario will occur when the majority of WTGs and OSPs are present and when there are still large numbers of vessels and cranes present carrying out works.
+The activity associated with the WTG and OSP construction will be distant (minimum 40.1km).

+12.7.3.302 The magnitude of change during construction and operation is considered to be Medium-Low.